pointw-dev/hypermea/src/doc-generator/src/features/scaffolding-tools/misc.md

   802 - local resource does not exist
   803 - both parent and child of a link cannot be remote (at least one must be local) 804 - link does not exist
+* 805 - invalid link (parent and or child must be a resource, or marked external)

   90x - integration
   901 - integration already exists